Vishnu Hari inscription: Verses 22-29: Ayushchandra

 Verse 22 names the next feudatory ruler as Ayushchandra, the son of Alhana.
 It states that Anayachandra's shoulders were "tireless shoulders were like safety latches" for the stability of Govindachandra's kingdom.
 (According to K. V. Ramesh's reading, this expression refers to Alhana, not Ayushchandra.)

 Verse 23 praises Ayushchandra as a great poet, stating that the great poets could not find his match in Sahasanka or Shudraka.
 It further boasts that others feared Ayushchandra: the only one who dared draw the bowstring in his presence was Kamadeva, the god of love.
+According to Ajay Mitra Shastri's interpretation, Ayushchandra was the composer of the inscription.

 Verse 24 continues to applaud Ayushchandra.
 According to K. V. Ramesh, it states Ayushchandra "was of good conduct and abhorred strife".
 Kishore Kunal translates this part to state that Ayushchandra "pacified dissension through his righteous conduct".
 The verse states that the city of Ayodhya was home to "towering abodes, intellectuals and temples".
-It further states that during while residing at Ayodhya, Ayushchandra constructed "thousands of wells, tanks, rest-houses and ponds" in Saketa-mandala (the province of Ayodhya).
+It further states that while residing at Ayodhya, Ayushchandra constructed "thousands of wells, tanks, rest-houses and ponds" in Saketa-mandala (the province of Ayodhya).
 According to Kishore Kunal, this verse proves that Ayodhya had "many grand temples" before the Muslim conquest.

 Verse 25 states that damsels sang praises of Ayushchandra.
 K. V. Ramesh's translation states that these damsels were "as attractive as the female musk-deer and does", and sang about Ayushchandra's fame as they rested on the "cool surfaces of the Himalayan rocks".
 Kishore Kunal's translation states that damsels sang of Ayushchandra's praises to prevent their husbands from falling asleep, as they rested "on beds as spotless as the wide surface of a golden mountain"; this fame of Ayushchandra was "very pleasant to the ears of the young musk-deer".

 Verse 26 praises the splendid physique and gentle demeanour of Ayushchandra, stating that he was a source of joy to good people, just like the holy city of Kashi was a source of salvation for them.

 Verse 27 compares Ayushchandra to the four avatars of Vishnu: